Q: I've already registered for the next term, but I want to change my schedule. Can I do that?

 A: Students are responsible for arranging their own transportation, and should keep in mind that the academic calendars of these schools may differ from Moravian’s.

-Q: How does taking courses at other LVAIC schools affect my Quality Point Average and academic standing?
+Q: How does taking courses at other LVAIC schools affect my Grade Point Average and academic standing?

 A: Courses carrying three or more semester hours of credit at an LVAIC school are accepted as the equivalent of an entire Moravian course unit when taken as part of a normal class load during the fall or spring terms.
 The grades received in these courses are recorded on the Moravian transcript and are included in the calculation of quality point averages.
 Courses taken at other LVAIC schools during their summer sessions are granted credit on a fractional basis.
 A four-credit-hour course counts as a full Moravian course unit.
 Grades from summer session courses at other LVAIC schools are also entered on the Moravian transcript and included in quality point averages.